The Spokane Housing Market

 Here's how I recommend responding.

-If you’re a seller in this market, then know that you can have a contract within 2 weeks if you’re priced right.
-The trick is pricing it right and doing everything you can in terms of proper preparation to give your listing the best chance possible on the market.
+If you’re a seller in this market then know that you can have a contract in 3-4 weeks if you’re priced right.
+The trick is pricing it right and doing everything you can in terms of proper preparation to give your listing the best chance possible on market.
+When you take into account inflation prices are actually falling here in Spokane currently so prices lower than comps might prevent an inevitable price cut and shorten your time on market.
+That being said, with the best preparation in the world cancelled contracts are common right now as buyers are more and more sensitive to things like negative inspection findings and are unwilling to meet half way.